 Bottom line: Is an SBA 7(a) loan right for your business?

-An SBA 7(a) loan is one of the most flexible and widely used financing options available to small businesses, offering government-backed funding for working capital, equipment, real estate, expansion, and debt refinancing.
-With long repayment terms, capped interest rates, and broad eligibility, 7(a) loans are designed to support sustainable business growth rather than short-term cash needs.
+An SBA 7(a) loan is one of the most flexible and widely used government-backed financing options available to small businesses.
+With loan amounts up to $5 million, extended repayment terms, capped interest rate structures, and broad eligible uses, the program is designed to support long-term business growth rather than short-term cash gaps.

 Key takeaways: